top of page

 Child development researchers have long recognized that children ages 3–7 process emotional challenges more effectively through story than through direct instruction.
 When kids experience a narrative — even a simple picture book — they mentally "try on" the character's experience.

 Psychologists call this narrative transportation.
-The child isn't just watching Sir Otto face the dentist's chair.
+The child isn't just watching Sir Otto stare down the Sugar Bugs at toothbrushing time.
 In their imagination, they're right there with him.
 They feel the nervousness, witness the choice to keep going, and experience the satisfaction of getting through it.

 That's a mental rehearsal.
 And mental rehearsal builds real courage.